 Over the years, it has become accepted practice to use Botox injections to treat hyperhidrosis of the underarms.
 In fact, underarm, or axillary, hyperhidrosis is the most common form of hyperhidrosis to be treated with Botox.
-But more and more physicians -- and particularly dermatologists -- are also learning the techniques for treatment of the palms, soles of the feet, and head/scalp/face.
-Additionally, dermatologists are pioneering the treatment of other excessively sweaty localized (or relatively small) body areas such as areas in the groin, under the breasts, and on the back.
-To get information about these breakthroughs in the treatment of "non-typical" hyperhidrotic areas of the body, we talked to Dr. Nowell Solish, a founding member of the International Hyperhidrosis Society's Board of Directors and a renowned North American hyperhidrosis expert.
+But more and more physicians -- and particularly dermatologists -- are also learning injection techniques for treatment of palmar hyperhidrosis (excessive sweating of the palms), sweaty feet, and profuse sweating of the face and head.
+Additionally, dermatologists are pioneering the treatment of other excessively sweaty localized (or relatively small) body areas such as areas in the groin, under the breasts, and on the back or chest.
+To get information about these breakthroughs in the treatment of "not-as-typical" hyperhidrotic areas of the body, we talked to Dr. Nowell Solish, a founding member of the International Hyperhidrosis Society's Board of Directors and a renowned North American hyperhidrosis expert.

 Dr. Nowell Solish, is Assistant Professor of Dermatology at the University of Toronto and past president of the Canadian Society for Dermatologic Surgery.
 In his Toronto dermatology practice at the Sunnybrook and Women's Health Science Centre, he has successfully used Botox to treat excessive sweating in the groin, under the breasts, between the breasts, on the lower back, upper lip, and nose.